microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

 ## Planning guidelines for banking customer engagement

-This section provides prescriptive guidance with design considerations and recommendations across the critical design areas for banking customer engagement for the teams that will deploy and manage the capabilities within the Microsoft Cloud for Fianncial Services.
+This section provides prescriptive guidance with design considerations and recommendations across the critical design areas for banking customer engagement for the teams that will deploy and manage the capabilities within the Microsoft Cloud for Financial Services.

 > Note: The design areas for banking customer engagement are lightweight as the critical design areas, considerations and recommendations should be addressed in the Power Platform architecture itself.
 This is primarily because the banking customer engagement scenario and its dependencies are D365 applications that must only be sequenced and deployed into existing environments.